TRI0N/wwiv-update/README.md

 <br>
 What's Next?
 I will be making this into a Windows Based Application and not using Console.
 This will help with a few security issues that are in conflict with the Console Version.<br>
 <br>
 NOTICE!
-This Program Required Administrative Access for the Following: The Ability to write the required .dll to System32 and to seek the install directory of your BSS.
+This Program Requires Administrative Access for the Following: The Ability to write the required .dll to System32 and to seek the install directory of your BSS.
 It DOES NOT MODIFY any other system dependent configurations.